Welcome to the new Waldkliniken Eisenberg building

 Matteo Thun - the architect

-The exceptional architecture of our new ward block bears the unmistakable imprint of the world-renowned architect and designer Matteo Thun.
+The exceptional architecture of our ward block bears the unmistakable imprint of the world-renowned architect and designer Matteo Thun.

 Based in Milan, Thun specializes in the job of melding aesthetics, mission and sustainability – in both buildings and everyday objects.
-But the 68-year-old is not someone who is easy to pigeonhole.
+But the Milanese is not someone who is easy to pigeonhole.
 It is something that is reflected in the many stops he has made during his career.

 The native of South Tyrol has been, among other things, a professor at the University of Applied Arts in Vienna, art director of the well-known brand “Swatch” and the designer of a world-famous cup collection for the coffee company “illy”.
 Together with his Milan-based team, he planned and built luxury hotels around the world for 20 years.